The LLC Operating Agreement

 Why Every Colorado LLC Needs an Operating Agreement

-Forming a Colorado LLC offers valuable protection by separating your personal assets from your business liabilities—but that protection isn’t automatic.
+Forming a Colorado LLC offers valuable protection by separating your personal assets from your business liabilities, but that protection isn’t automatic.
 It depends heavily on whether your business follows legal formalities, starting with a well-drafted operating agreement.
 This document does more than just check a box.
-It defines how your business is owned, who controls it, how decisions are made, and what happens when things change—whether through growth, disagreement, or a member’s departure.
+It defines how your business is owned, who controls it, how decisions are made, and what happens when things change.
+Having a skillful lawyer by your side to draft a tailored operating agreement allows for guidance and peace of mind.

-Unfortunately, many small business owners overlook this step, assuming that filing with the Secretary of State is enough.
-But without an operating agreement, the legal separation between you and your business can blur, creating serious risks if disputes arise or your business is ever sued.
+Without an operating agreement, the legal separation between you and your business can blur, creating serious risks if disputes arise or your business is ever sued.
 A solid agreement establishes clarity and structure.
 It explains how the LLC is managed, how profits and losses are distributed, and what happens if a member leaves, passes away, or wants to sell their interest.
-With these guidelines in place, your LLC is far more likely to run smoothly—and withstand challenges.
+GLO can help you put these guidelines in place ensuring your LLC runs smoothly.
+To read more about what happens when things don’t go so smoothly, click on LLC Member Disputes.

 When an LLC operates without an agreement, even the smallest disagreements can become major roadblocks.
-Consider a scenario where two members disagree on whether to reinvest profits or distribute them.
 If there’s no written agreement dictating how decisions are made or how profits are split, frustration and resentment can build quickly.
-Disputes over voting rights, member responsibilities, or financial control can paralyze business operations—and potentially lead to expensive legal battles.
+Disputes over voting rights, member responsibilities, or financial control can paralyze business operations.
+Having a tailored operating agreement acknowledges these roadblocks beforehand.

-Similarly, transitions become far more difficult without a roadmap.
 If a member wants to exit the business or bring in a new partner, the lack of a clear buyout provision or transfer policy can create delays, uncertainty, and conflict.
-Defining these terms ahead of time, in writing, saves time, money, and relationships when those inevitable changes come.
+Working with a lawyer to define these terms ahead of time, in writing, saves time, money, and relationships when those inevitable changes come.

 How GLO Helps You Build a Strong Foundation